MBAigner/PDFSegmenter/README.md

 * ```x1page```: Right x page coordinate
 * ```y0page```: Top y page coordinate
 * ```y1page```: Bottom y page coordinate

-## Future Work

-* The ```GraphConverter``` will be extended using OCR processing for images in order to support more unstructured types than solely PDFs.

 ## Acknowledgements